-Enterprise software implementation is a $500 billion annual labor market across 9 million consultants serving ecosystems like ServiceNow, Salesforce, SAP, and AWS, growing over 10% per year.
+Enterprise software implementation is a $500 billion annual labor market across 9 million consultants, growing at 10% per year, and it has barely been touched by automation.
 For every dollar spent on software, six go to services.
-Auctor is building the autopilot that replaces that labor layer, ingesting requirements, decisions, and context scattered across meetings and documents, then generating the outputs needed to move a project forward.
+Auctor is attacking that gap directly: an AI autopilot that ingests customer requirements and drives them through to delivery, compressing weeks of scoping into a single session.

 [READ ORIGINAL →]